theodoreOnzGit/spiceSharpFluidFlowSolver/spiceSharpFluidFlowSolverLibraries/FluidComponents/FluidSeriesSubCircuits/README.md

 are extremely costly.
 Even a simple three pipe setup took one minute to solve for the flow distribution because of this issue.

+### Time Requirements

+Now we would like the circuit to solve within 0.1s or less.
+This is the bare minimum should we want to provide fresh values for the control system every 0.1s.

+A more important time requirement is also needed however, it is the Courant number.

+In computational fluid dynamics, a [Courant number](https://www.simscale.com/knowledge-base/what-is-a-courant-number/) below 1 is necessary for numerical stability and convergence.
+We should also follow this criteria even for nodalised calculation involving heat transfer.

+Therefore we may wish to do simple calculations to obtain the largest timestep possible to achieve Co below 1, ideally 0.7 and below.

+The formula is as follows:

+$$Co = u \frac{\Delta t}{\Delta x}$$

+We can calculate velocity using mass flowrate of 0.18 kg/s (typical experimental flowrate in CIET), and use the smallest area in CIET, about 3.64e-4 $m^2$, and the lowest density possible for Therminol VP1, 950 $kg/m^3$ at about 155 &deg;C. Then we multiply that by a safety factor of about 2.

+$$u = \frac{0.18 kg/s}{950 kg/m^3 3.64e-4} *2 \approx 1.05 m/s$$

+The smallest segment length in the CTAH and Heater branch is about 0.1526 m.

+If we were to use a timestep of 0.1s, we could attain:

+$$Co = 1.05 \frac{0.1}{0.1526} \approx 0.688$$

+Thus, it is absolutely crucial for us to maintain this courant number for forced circulation.
+By having minimum segment length
+$\approx 0.1526 m$.
+Should we increase minimum segment length to 0.15m, we can get:

+$$Co = 1.05 \frac{0.1}{0.15} \approx 0.7$$

+This is well below 1.

+Other notable regions of concern for CIET are the heater top head where segment length is 0.0891 m.
+Flow area here is also 3.64e-4:

+$$u = \frac{0.18 kg/s}{950 kg/m^3 3.64e-4} *2 \approx 1.05  m/s$$
+$$Co = 1.05 m/s * \frac{0.1}{0.0889} = 0.697 \approx 1.18$$

+Now of course, this is here because i introduced a safety factor of 2.
+If i reduce that same safety factor to 1.5:

+$$Co = 1.05 m/s * \frac{0.1}{0.0889} *1.5/2 = 0.878 $$

+All this means is that the maximum mass flowrate of the simulation has a safe upper bound of about 0.27 kg/s (1.5 times 0.18 kg/s).
+As long as segment lengths are at minimum 0.0889m and timestep is about 0.1 s.

+All in all, it seems that meeting the timestep criteria of 0.1s is not just important for ensuring enough data flows from the simulation into the control system, but also it ensures that the simulation is numerically stable within the range of mass flowrates prescribed at these segment lengths of 0.0889m at flowrate of 0.27kg/s.

+Therefore it's absolutely crucial for the timestep to be at 0.1s and not any more.
+This means that the calculations must be done well below this time threshold in order to have numerical stability for this system.

 ## Precalculation Strategy

 To combat this issue, I wanted to have a nondimensionalised function